 Remember, however, that workshops are only as good as the moderator running them and the organization behind them.
 There are plenty of different workshops out there that you can run no matter what the main goal of the session happens to be.

 Workshops that don’t actively promote listening to colleagues and taking their opinions and contributions into account can do more harm than good.

 Make the sharing of praise and feedback an integral part of daily and weekly routines.
 Use internal email or messaging tools to share praise for achievements and to recognize your colleagues in a public way.
 Also, encourage team members to share feedback and praise with others.

 The benefits of feedback are innumerable; those receiving feedback will feel that they are being directed and allowed to develop without picking up bad habits along the way.
 Likewise, it can help solidify in them a sense of direction and purpose to hear from their colleagues about their efforts.
 Conversely, those giving feedback will be gaining leadership skills that will be available in any team.

-An incredibly important way to encourage team spirit is to make sure that everyone in the workplace feels included.
 Being actively inclusive in the workplace can be as simple as making sure the language you use is inclusive to make sure that group activities are something that can be enjoyed by everyone.
-By making everyone feel included, this will encourage team spirit.

-On a similar note, any kind of social event can be a good boost for team spirit.
+On a similar note, any kind of team-building event can be a good way to boost team spirit and improve bonding levels.
 Remember that these don’t just have to take place at the end of the year, you can arrange a team bonding session once a quarter or even every other week.
-Get your team together for a fun Mentimeter quiz or plan an out-of-office event like a murder mystery party that will encourage your colleagues to work as a team in a non-work environment.
-You don’t necessarily have to be run outside of office hours either.
-If you want everyone to take part figure out a time that worlds for everyone and gather together for some fun.